Elementrixx/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Readme for divide and rule
+Echo for raised to power